 The deep sea, defined by oceanographers as the area situated at depths greater than 200 meters, constitutes 98% of the space in which life can develop on Earth.
-The deep-sea environment is extremely poorly understood by scientists and almost unexplored.
+While the deep-sea environment is the largest reservoir of biodiversity on our planet, it is poorly understood by scientists and almost unexplored: a new deep-sea species is described on average every 2 weeks.
+There may be as many as 1 to 10 million new species to be discovered in the deep ocean.
 Until recently, the deep sea remained undisturbed by humans, but for the last 30 years, we have been exploiting it on an industrial scale.
 This should not and cannot be allowed to take place for one simple reason: their biological characteristics do not allow it.
-The fauna of the deep sea are characterised by their extreme longevity (often greater than 100 years) , slow growth, late sexual maturity and reproduction, low fertility and overall low resilience.
+Beyond 200 meters of depth, there is no more light, so no more plants.
+The food available falls from the surface in a very low quantity.
+Therefore, the fauna of the deep sea is characterized by its extreme longevity (often greater than 100 years such as the orange roughy, which can live more than 150 years!), slow growth, late sexual maturity and reproduction, low fertility and overall low resilience.
 In other words, deep-sea fish are the elephants of our oceans.
 Just like herds of elephants, deep-sea fish may have an initial high virgin biomass in certain locations, but a directed fishing effort often suffices to devastate a stock for several decades or even centuries.

 Deep-sea fishing began as a direct result of the depletion of marine resources in shallow waters.
 Having overexploited fish stocks nearer the surface, industrial fishing fleets turned to the deep sea to make up for this lack of resources.
 This inexorable logic of overexploiting resources and destroying habitats reaches a particularly critical level in the deep sea as here, more than anywhere, there is a stark contrast between the immense technological efficiency of the fishing methods and the extreme vulnerability of the environment and fauna.
 Deep-sea fishing pitches a fast-moving world against a slow-moving one, and short-term profits for a few individuals against long-term benefits for all.